Skip to main content

 Can I get a holiday let mortgage?

-The rent must support the mortgage.
-An average of the existing, or expected, high, medium and low season rent will be used to assess if a holiday let mortgage is affordable to you.
+The key requirement from a lender will be that the income from the rent is greater than the monthly mortgage payment.
+An average of the existing, or expected, high, medium and low season rent will be used by the lender to assess if a holiday let mortgage is affordable for you.

 Factors that may impact you getting a holiday let mortgage